mafintosh/sqs/README.md

 after you have processed the message call `callback` and the message is deleted from the queue. if for some reason the callback is not called amazon sqs will re-add the message to the queue.

+## fault tolerant

+both `pull` and `push` will retry multiple times if a network error occurs or if amazon sqs is temporary unavailable meaning.

 ## env config

 you can use env variables to configure `sqs` as well